shurik179/XRPdisplay/docs/assembly.rst

-After soldering all components, use flush cutters trim the pins of the TFT display and the switch protruding from the bottom of the board.
+After soldering all components, use flush cutters to trim the pins of the TFT display and the switch protruding from the bottom of the board.

 .. figure:: images/bottom.jpg